kevinfaveri/snes-punks/README.md

 ## Roadmap

+- Support for multiwallet (select wallet always working; button to trigger changing of wallet)
+- Eslint
 - Tests for contract
 - SNESPunks Twitter bot integrated with OpenSea + Infura API
 - Gamification in the main website using the tokens